number-reference/english-number/README.md

 # Convert Numbers into English

-This is an iteration over [an inferior package](https://github.com/number-reference/number-to-english) that relies on a well-crafted stack structure that abstracts much more generically across languages
+Using a well-crafted stack structure that abstracts generically across languages.

 ## Installation